pisv/gethandly.wiki-playground/Step-Three.md

     }
 ```

-With that in place, we'll fire an element change event in response to those
+We are going to fire an element change event in response to those
 resource changes in the workspace that actually affect our model.
 To build
 this element change event, we need a mechanism for translating resource deltas
 into Foo element deltas.
 Let the `FooDeltaProcessor` be responsible for that: